 Chief Operating Officer

-Sammie has worked with MEANS for more than two years, starting as an Outreach Volunteer, then becoming the Appalachian Regional Coordinator, and currently serving as Chief Operating Officer.
+Sammie has worked with MEANS for more than four years, starting as an Outreach Volunteer, then becoming the Appalachian Regional Coordinator, and currently serving as Chief Operating Officer.
 She has a history of service with public health nonprofits both in the United States with SOS Children’s Villages and abroad with Lea Toto in Nairobi, Kenya.
 Sammie received the President’s Volunteer Service Award from former President Obama for her work with MEANS in 2016, and continues to work with MEANS to grow and expand its impact nationally.
-In her free time, Sammie loves going on runs and taking advantage of the DC restaurant scene
+In her free time, Sammie loves going on runs and taking advantage of the DC restaurant scene.

 Senior Project Manager

 Oliver is a sophomore at Colgate University studying Computer Science and Economics.
 He started working with MEANS in high school and works as a Volunteer Developer.
+His contributions to the code base have been very valuable and we love having him as a returning intern every summer.